 From the High Atlas to Tinghir and the magnificent Toda and Dades Gorges with canyons forged by a massive Glacier.
 After spending a night in a Kasbah hotel we’ll continue our journey to Marrakech, the former capital famous for its squares, fortified Kasbah and Souks.

-The Spanish part of our tour – is not to be missed and plays an important part as we experience some of Spain’s famous hospitality, weather, food and culture visiting – Segovia, Ronda, Cordoba, Picos de Europa + Sad hill cemetery from the film the “good the bad and the ugly”.
+The Spanish part of our tour – is not to be missed and plays an important part as we experience some of Spain’s famous hospitality, weather, food and culture visiting – Segovia, Ronda, Cordoba, Picos de Europa.
 Plus not forgetting riding many of Spain’s stunning roads including the Pots and Pans route!

-Day 2 – Ferry Port to Segovia Upon arrival in Spain we will start our journey south through the mountains stopping at the original film location of Sad hill cemetery (recently restored).
-As used in the epic 1966 Spaghetti Western film “the good the bad and the ugly” After a look around our route takes into Segovia, home to many historic buildings, including the huge Roman aqueduct located in the Plaza.
+Day 2 – Ferry Port to Segovia Upon arrival in Spain we will start our journey south over the Cantabrian mountains and into Segovia, home to many historic buildings, including the huge Roman aqueduct located in the Plaza.
 In 1985 UNESCO declared the old city of Segovia and its Aqueduct a World Heritage Site.
 350 km / 217 miles

-Day 4 – Cordoba to Algeciras From Cordoba we’ll head through the dramatic land scape of the Andalusia, with its stunning scenery and twisty roads.
+Day 4 – Cordoba to Algeciras From Cordoba we’ll head through the dramatic landscape of Andalusia, with its stunning scenery and twisty roads.
 Before dropping down to the coast and into Algeciras to catch our Ferry.
-After crossing the straits of Gibraltar to Morocco it’s on to border control.
+After crossing the Straits of Gibraltar to Morocco it’s on to border control.
 Which is typical of Africa as its slow and a bit chaotic.
 But don’t worry it’s all part of the adventure!
-Plus your guide will be there to help with the paper work.
+Plus your guide will be there to help with the paperwork.
 279 km / 171 miles

 Day 6 – Azrou to Tinghir We’ll continue south through the middle Atlas and the high Atlas mountains.
 Following the route along the Todra and Dades Rivers, which have carved out cliff-sided canyons through the mountain rock.
 The Todra Gorge has massive canyon walls reaching 500 feet high and in some places, just 33 feet wide.
 We’ll stop for the night near Tinghir set in the eastern part of the High Atlas Mountains.
 346 km / 212 miles